SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/sparkfun_particulate_matter_sensor_sps30/README.md

 ![driver_layer](image/driver_layer.png)

 After you flash the code to the Explorer Kit and power the connected boards, the application starts running automatically.
 Use Putty/Tera Term (or another program) to read the values of the serial output.
-Note that the EFR32xG24 Explorer Kit board uses the default baud rate of 115200.
+Note that your board uses the default baud rate of 115200.

 In the image below, you can see an example how the output is displayed.
 The main program performs a sensor probing at first, then it reads the serial number and feature set version.
 The main program starts the measurements and continuously receives measured values ​​(pm1.0, pm2.5, pm4.0, pm10.0 ... concentration).